 MOD AFCP/87A11/30#1703

 32.56 2) Control of on-scene communications is the responsibility of the unit coordinating search and rescue operations10.
 Simplex communications shall be used so that all on-scene mobile stations may share relevant information concerning the distress incident.
-If direct-printing telegraphy is used, it shall be in the forward error-correcting mode.
+(WRC-23)

 MOD AFCP/87A11/31#1704

 32.57 § 34 1) The preferred frequencies in radiotelephony for on-scene communications are 156.8 MHz and 2 182 kHz.
-The frequency 2 174.5 kHz may also be used for ship-to-ship on-scene communications using narrow-band direct-printing telegraphy in the forward error correcting mode.
+(WRC-23)

 MOD AFCP/87A11/32#1705

 32.59 § 35 The selection or designation of on-scene frequencies is the responsibility of the unit coordinating search and rescue operations10.
-Normally, once an on-scene frequency is established, a continuous aural or teleprinter watch is maintained by all participating on-scene mobile units on the selected frequency.
+Normally, once an on-scene frequency is established, a continuous aural watch is maintained by all participating on-scene mobile units on the selected frequency.
+(WRC-23)

 32.60 C − Locating and homing signals